pijng/goinject/README.md

 ## Example

-Here's an example of how you can use go-inject to modify a Go source file:
+Here's an example of how you can use goinject to modify a Go source file:

 ```go
 package main